 Even though grapes won’t continue to ripen after harvest, the fruit’s metabolic processes will continue.
 The grapes can absorb oxygen and excrete carbon dioxide after harvest.
 This causes starch in the grapes to turn into sugar and can make them go bad.
 It is important to be aware of this natural process during shipping.

-Packaging is important when it comes to preventing fungus.
 Bacteria and fungi require a moist environment to grow, so precautions should be made to ensure that the packaging is not too moist, but not so dry that the grapes shrivel up.
 Crates and cartons should be well ventilated to encourage airflow, so moisture does not accumulate or stagnate.
 Grapes should be kept in a semi-humid environment for best results, but there is a fine line between humidity and moisture.

-To make sure the shipment is kept at the proper humidity levels, you should inform your carrier of the specific requirements that apply to your shipment.
-If you fail to properly inform your carrier, they won’t be held liable if the grapes spoil in transit.
 Alternatively, you could enlist the help of a freight broker, who would communicate with the carrier on your behalf.
-They would also be responsible for researching the requirements of your shipment and keeping the carrier well informed of the expectations.
-They keep track of all the rules that apply to freight shipping grapes, and can be a huge asset to a busy shipper.
+They would also be responsible for researching the requirements of your shipment and keeping the carrier informed of your expectations.
+Since they keep track of all the rules that apply to freight shipping grapes, they’re a huge asset to a busy shipper.

 There are two main ways that grapes get fumigated with sulfur dioxide: Total Utilization and sulfur dioxide releasing pads.